-The inspector should record the square yards of area covered with shotcrete within their diary each day with the following information; mix design code, type of equipment, length and size of hose, pressures, being utilized.
+The Inspector should record the square yards of area covered with shotcrete in his/her diary each day with the following information; mix design code, type of equipment, length and size of hose, pressures, being utilized.
 Additional information such as operational problems affecting the quality of the work, any shutdowns, reasons for shutdowns, such as breakdown of equipment, lack of material, insufficient grade, or other reasons should also be noted.

 The record must also show that the shotcrete being used meets the applicable specifications.
-A mix design is to be furnished by the contractor and verification is needed that the designed mix is being produced.
+A mix design is to be furnished by the Contractor and verification is needed that the designed mix is being produced.

 Temperature records are to be kept, especially when temperatures are close to the specification limits.
-Whenever air temperatures reach 50 degrees F, it is necessary to be alert to the possible need for a shut down of the work and/or protective action.
+Whenever air temperatures reach 50 degrees F (10 degrees C), it is necessary to be alert to the possible need for a shut down of the work and/or protective action.

-A record of the application rate of curing material should be documented in the inspectors diary.
+A record of the application rate of curing compound should be kept.